omeka/classic-enduser/docs/Plugins/SocialBookmarking.md

 - *Add to Items* (checkbox): if checked, every public item/show page will have a social bookmarking toolbar at the bottom of the page, above the footer.
 - *Add to Collections* (checkbox): if checked, every public collection/show page will have a social bookmarking toolbar at the bottom of the page, above the footer.
 - Choose social bookmarking services: A series of checkboxes for various social bookmarking sites.
-Each icon will appear on the public items/show pages for each item, and allow site visitors to share items on their social networks.
-    -   Please note: the following social networking sites come pre-selected when activating the plugin: Email, Facebook, and Twitter.
-If you do not wish to feature these, you must uncheck them.
+Each icon will appear on the public items/show pages for each item, and allow site visitors to share items on their social networks, opening a new tab when clicked.
+All of the social networking sites come pre-selected when activating the plugin.
+If you do not wish to feature any of them, you must uncheck them.

 ![SocialBookmarking configuration options](../doc_files/plugin_images/SocialBookmarkingConfig.png)